In this article, we will cover the top things to do in Malacca, Malaysia.

 Once you arrive at the bus station (Melaka Sentral) you can take a cab to the city center or the local bus number 17 for 30 cents per person.

-However, it is crowded, the bus is usually full and it takes about 20 minutes to get there.
+However, it is crowded, the bus is usually full and it takes about 20 minutes to get there. - From Kuala Lumpur KLIA and KLIA 2 airport: There are several airlines that offer departures to certain cities.

 The most common is Transnasional which offers several direct connections per day for RM10.
 Travel time is about 2.5 hours.